 Here are some of the awards for workplace diversity we've recently received.
 See our Awards section for a complete list of Awards and Recognition.

 American has been recognized as one of the Top Companies for Diverse Managers and Women to Work by DiversityMBA magazine.
 American ranked number nine out of the Best 50 Out Front Companies.
+Diversity MBA magazine also recognized American as one of the Top 10 Best In Class Companies for Recruitment and Accountability categories.
 The criteria for the 2013 50 Out Front Companies included implementation of intentional strategies based on accountability, succession planning, strong inclusion practices, ongoing evaluation of recruitment and retention activities, and board diversity.
 American also ranked as one of the Best 50 Out Front Companies for 2010, 2011 and 2012.

 American received recognition as one of 49 leading corporations and public sector agencies from the Dallas/Fort Worth Minority Supplier Development Council for their work in the utilization and development of minority-owned businesses in the North Texas area.
 American was also presented with an award for their development and implementation of “Best Practices” delivering quantifiable results for local minority businesses.

 MBN USA magazine announced its Top 75 Leading Men in Corporate Supplier Diversity recognizing John MacLean, VP Procurement and Supply Chain.
 Honorees were chosen for their involvement with business development council programs, tenure in the minority business arena, personal standards of excellence and commitment to supplier development and their companies' support of supplier diversity.